AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

     * **Agent Description** - Enter an optional name for the agent.

-1. On the `Servive Account` page, select the service account type for the connection:
+1. On the `Service Account` page, select the service account type for the connection:

     * **NT Service** - Enter an NT account to connect to PI Data Archive.